servicebinding/spec/README.md

 * `<service-id>` is the `id` field of the corresponding `service` entry in the `ServiceBinding` CR.
 If the `id` field is not present, the `name` field is used instead.
 The `<service-id>` path **MUST** be unique between the services bound to a particular application.
 * `<persisted_secret>` represents a set of files where the filename is a Secret key and the file contents is the corresponding value of that key.

+Example:  `/platform/bindings/mongo-db/secret/MONGODB_HOST`

+#### Cross services data mappings

+The `ServiceBinding` CR allows for the declaration of mappings that are potentially composed of different service bindings (ids).
+For this case, the special id of `dataMappings` is reserved and **MUST NOT** be used by any service bindings.

+This means that a container **MAY** have the path `<mountPathPrefix>/dataMappings/secret/<persisted_secret>` mounted, representing all of the composed bindings.

 #### Exposing data as environment variables